jhannah-netlify/notes.jays.net/content/blog/identity_theft.md

 tags: ["work", "mastodon"]
 ---

-(This post got 490 boosts, 378 favorites on [octodon.social](/blog/rip_octodon_social/),
-which is the most "viral" I've ever gone on Mastodon.
-(Or anywhere?
-I'd have to re-check Twitter.))

 Horror story, but apparently it's true.

 I'm sitting in an AWS meetup, and a dude is telling a story about how 50 people